Guide to Canadian Payroll Deductions for Employers

 2. Collect Required Information From Employees

 As part of the hiring process, you should have examined each new employee's SIN card and recorded the employee's name and SIN exactly as they appear on the card.
-Remember to watch for social insurance numbers that start with the number "9" because this number signals a person you can't hire.
-They're not a Canadian citizen or permanent resident and are only authorized to work for a particular employer with a valid employment authorization issued by Immigration, Refugees and Citizenship Canada.
+Remember to watch for social insurance numbers that start with the number "9."
+This number signals a person who is not a Canadian citizen or permanent resident and is only authorized to work until the expiry date indicated on the document issued to them by Immigration, Refugees and Citizenship Canada.

 You should also have already had the new employee fill out the appropriate federal and provincial Form TD1, which determines how much tax is to be deducted from a person's employment income.